emsejournal/emsejournal.github.io/special_issues/invitation_template.md

 To submit to the special issue, please use EMSE submission site <https://www.editorialmanager.com/emse/default.aspx>

-Please (1) select “Research Papers” and (2) later on the Additional Information page.
+Please (1) select "Research Papers" and (2) later on the Additional Information page.

-*	Answer “Yes” to “Does this paper belong to a special issue?”
+*	Answer "Yes" to "Does this paper belong to a special issue?"
-*	And select “CONFERENCE 2019” for “Please select the issue your manuscript belongs to.”
+*	And select "<span style="background-color: #FFFF00">CONFERENCE YEAR</span>" for "Please select the issue your manuscript belongs to."